 This is part of what seems to be the never-ending series of how to get a good night’s sleep.
 You can read them in order here:

 One night I was watching a show on my laptop in bed.
 An advertisement came on of an ‘All Natural Sleep Aid’, and it was safe for children.
 I thought how fitting being advertised here, but we probably wouldn’t need it if it wasn’t for online viewing.
-The sad part for me is they targeted children.
+The sad part is they targeted children.

 Growing up, I never viewed TV in the bedroom.
 It was a family affair where we all sat in the den and watched something together.
 It was a big night if we got popcorn and could sit with our drinks in the den.
 There was only one TV, in black and white, with no remote.
 (Telling my age) It was literally a box with legs sitting in the room’s corner.